AindriyaBarua/instagram-comments-scraper-for-NLP-data-collection/README.md

 1. Clone the project
 2. Create an Excel file with the links you want to scrap and place it in the Input folder
 3. The constants.py file holds all the constants, edit the INPUT_FILENAME and OUTPUT_FILENAME with your filenames
-4. In your venv ternminal, run
+4. In your venv terminal, run
   >$ pip install -r requirements.txt
 6. Run
   >$ python driver.py